How to wear navy blue ankle boots

 Summer is here.
 And guess what else.
 The period where all of your friends, relatives, colleagues and old classmates you haven’t seen for years decide to get married.
 Your head is already flooded with worries about the presents you need to buy, about Aunt Judie asking when will it be your turn.
 Consider giving yourself a small break by at least putting on an outfit that will make you feel beautiful as well as comfortable.
 Boots are not the first pair of shoes you will think about wearing in a wedding, but since you are not the bride, who forbids you not to?

 I am a little bit tired of the flowy, flowery, pastel style outfits at weddings.
 Don’t let me be misunderstood, as you can see in previous articles I live and breathe pastel.
 But in a wedding it’s always the easy way.
 Inspired by the current 90’s craze, a silk, maxi, lingerie-type dress could just do the work.
-There is a playful tone between the combination of nubuck and silk and our suggestion, the olive green colour, matches exactly your Mama Navy boots.
+There is a playful tone between the combination of nubuck and silk and our suggestion, the olive green color, matches exactly your Mama Navy boots.

 The one with meeting your partner’s parents